snowplow/documentation/docs/enriching-your-data/configuring-enrichments/index.md

 ---
-title: 'Managing enrichments in the console'
+title: "Managing enrichments in the console"
-date: '2020-02-15'
+date: "2020-02-15"
 sidebar_position: 10
 ---